Take note of the important dates to ensure you do not miss the action on the way to the finals.

 Article top media content

-November 2019–January 2020: National associations recruited and selected their players, either through an online or physical tournament or by appointing a national efootball team already in existence.
+National associations recruit and select their players, either through a tournament or by appointing a national efootball team already in existence.

-15 January 2020: The draw for the online qualification phase took place.
-Competing countries were drawn into ten groups, just like the European Qualifiers for UEFA EURO 2020.
+Competing countries will be drawn into ten groups of five or six, just like the European Qualifiers for UEFA EURO 2020.

 Every country plays two matches each (1-vs-1) against the other nations in their group; points from both matches will be added to the group table.
 The ten group winners qualify directly for the final tournament.

 The ten group runners-up will be divided into two groups of five.